2GIK-Sarl/Specs/README.md

 # Specs

 This is the CocoaPods Specs repository for the company.
-Nothing that cannot be private.
+Nothing that cannot be public.